When can forward stable algorithms be composed stably?: Numerical stability of algorithms

 The final classic notion of stability is forward stability, which just says that an algorithm is stable if its output $\hat f^u(x)$ is close to the exact value $f(x)$, with the caveat that this distance may depend linearly on the condition number at $x$. \begin{definition}[Forward stability] Let $f: \cupdot_k S_k \to \cupdot _k \R^{n_k}$ be a scalable function and $\hat{f}$ a BSS machine.
 Then, $\hat{f}$ is a \emph{forward stable} algorithm implementing $f$ if there exists a \emph{stability polynomial} $a$ such that either it holds for all $x \in S_{k}$ that

 or, equivalently, it holds for all $x \in S_{k}$ and all $\epsilon \in [0, 1]$ that

 In particular, an output must be produced for all such choices of $x$ and $u$.
-If $\tmu(f,x)=\infty$, then the foregoing implications are vacuous and a forward stable numerical algorithm may either output any value, or not halt and output no value at all, for $u \ne 0$. \end{definition}
+If $\tmu(f,x)=\infty$ and $u\ne 0$, then the foregoing implications are vacuous and a forward stable algorithm may either output any value, or not halt and output no value at all. \end{definition}

 It it is not hard to verify that the two conditions in \cref{def_fs} are equivalent.
 The reason for giving two alternatives is twofold.
 First, each of them will be useful in our analyses.
 Second, they carry a different philosophy: the first criterion shows that given any sufficiently small unit roundoff $u$ a forward stable algorithm guarantees a certain accuracy, while the other shows that for every wanted accuracy $\epsilon$ one can find a unit roundoff such that a forward stable algorithms achieves the required accuracy.